jy-gh/RecentFiles/README.md

 ### Add a custom ignore file

-A custom ignore file is one of the best ways to filter out unwanted results.
+A custom ignore file is the best way to filter out unwanted results.

-See the [Workflow Configuration](#Workflow-Configuration) section for information on changing this value in the **Recent Files** workflow.
+See the [Workflow Configuration](#Workflow-Configuration) section for information on changing the `IGNORE_FILE` value in the **Recent Files** workflow.

 For the **recent_files** command-line utility, do the following: